CDiala/rock-paper-scissors/README.md

 # rock-paper-scissors
-The game of rock-paper-scissors written only in Vanilla JS - no HTML or CSS.
+The game of rock-paper-scissors written only in Vanilla JS - no HTML (just the boilerplate) or CSS.
 However, this can be modified to include those.

 ## How to play
 + Fork the project and open folder in VS Code